Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • contraventions of non-wage-based employment standards (for example, requiring employees to work hours in excess of daily or weekly limits)

 Tickets carry set fines of $295, with a victim fine surcharge added to each set fine plus court costs.
-If issued a ticket, an employer can choose to pay the fine or appear in a provincial court to dispute the charge set out in the ticket.
+Someone who is issued a ticket can choose to pay the fine or appear in a provincial court to dispute the charge set out in the ticket.

 Notice of contravention

 Employment standards officers have the power to issue notices of contravention with prescribed penalties when they believe someone has contravened a provision of the ESA.
-The penalty amount (payable to the "Minister of Finance") must either be paid or appealed within 30 days of the date the notice was served.
+The penalty amount (payable to the "Minister of Finance") must be paid or an application for review of the notice must be filed within 30 days of the date the notice was served.

 If the notice relates to a contravention of the poster requirements of the ESA or a failure to keep proper payroll records or to keep these records readily available for inspection by an employment standards officer, an officer can issue a notice of contravention with the following prescribed penalties: